Intermittent Inverse-Square L\'evy Walks are Optimal for Finding Targets of All Sizes: Lower Bounds

-\begin{proof} Consider a target $S$ of diameter $D$ and of an arbitrary shape.
-Let us first construct an $s\times s$ grid, where $s=\lfloor \sqrt{n}/(3D+2)\rfloor$.
+Let us first construct a grid with $s\times s$ nodes, where $s=\lfloor \sqrt{n}/(3D+2)\rfloor$.
 Note that since $D<\sqrt{n}/6-1$, we have $s\geq 2$.
-To make the grid symmetric, we let the distance between two neighboring points be precisely $\sqrt{n}/s$.
-We next align the grid so that one of its nodes $u^\star$ is in $S$, and construct a disc of radius $D+1$ around each node.
-Note that the distance between any two discs is at least $D$.
-See Figure \ref{fig1}(b).
+To make the grid symmetric, we let the distance between two neighboring nodes be precisely $\sqrt{n}/s$.
+We next align the grid so that $u^\star$ is a node of the grid, and construct a disc of radius $D+1$ around each node.
+Note that the number of discs is $M=s^2=\Omega(n/D^2)$, and that the distance between any two discs is at least $D$.
+See Figure 1(b) in the main text.
 Furthermore, note that the disc $U^\star$ corresponding to $u^\star$ fully contains the extended target $B(S)$.
+Let us therefore lower bound the time until visiting $U^\star$ for the first time.
+This will serve as the desired lower bound for detecting~$S$.

-Because the initial location of the searcher $X(0)$ is uniform in the torus, from the perspective of the searcher, each of the discs has an equal probability to be $U^\star$.
-It follows that with probability $1/2$, at least half of the discs are visited, before the searcher visits $U^\star$.
-This implies that the expected time to detect $S$ is at least
+Assume that the information about the collection of discs is given to the searcher.
+We may assume this, since it can only decrease the best detection time.
+Because the location of $S$ in chosen u.a.r in the torus, from the perspective of the searcher, each of the discs has an equal probability to be $U^\star$.
+It follows that with probability~$1/2$, at least half of the discs are visited, before the searcher visits $U^\star$.
+Since the discs are separated by distance of at least $D$, we immediately get that the expected time until visiting $U^\star$ is $\Omega(MD)=\Omega(n/D)$, which is the desired claim when $X$ is not an intermittent random walk (and hence $T_D=D)$.